Terence Rannowane: Career

 Rannowane became a Magistrate Grade II in 1990, and rose to become a Regional Magistrate in 2005.
 He was appointed to the High Court of Botswana in 2008.
 He was appointed as chair of the National Delimitation Commission, which was in charge of drawing new parliamentary constituencies, in 2012.
 He also served as chair of the National Parole Board and the Botswana Magistrates Welfare committee.

 President Mokgweetsi Masisi appointed Rannowane to succeed Maruping Dibotelo as chief justice and swore him into office on 1 May 2018.
 Rannowane stepped down as chief justice due to medical reasons and was succeeded by Gaolapelwe Ketlogetswe on 18 January 2025.

 In 2014, Rannowane ruled in response to a petition filed by Lesbians, Gays and Bisexuals of Botswana (LEGABIBO) that LGBT people could register their organisations due to freedom of association.
-LEGABIBO applie for registration in 2012, but were rejected under the claim that the Constitution of Botswana did not recognize homosexuals and that recognising them would violate the Botswana Societies Act.
+LEGABIBO applied for registration in 2012, but were rejected under the claim that the Constitution of Botswana did not recognize homosexuals and that recognising them would violate the Botswana Societies Act.